American Equatorial Islands Colonization Project

+In 1937, the project was expanded to include Canton and Enderbury in the Phoenix Islands.

+On December 8, coinciding with the attack on Pearl Harbor, the three islands were bombed which killed two colonists.
+The islands continued to be attacked, and the project ended in early 1942, when the colonists were rescued from the islands at the start of the War in the Pacific.

 History

 Colonists waving before they begin their stint as settlers on Jarvis Island.

 The United States first began establishing its presence in the Equatorial Pacific during the mid-19th century through guano mining conducted by private American companies under the Guano Islands Act.
 After several decades, guano resources became depleted, leading to the diminishing presence of American companies on the islands; they were thus vulnerable to development and claim by other nations, especially the regional rival, Imperial Japan.
 The U.S. maintained a desire for military and commercial air routes between Australia and California, routes that would be facilitated by the use of Howland, Baker, and Jarvis Islands.
 In 1935, the Department of Commerce developed a clandestine colonization plan with the objective of placing U.S. citizens on the remote islands in order for the U.S. to lay claim to them.
 The colonization program called for non-active military personnel in order to avoid conflicting with international law regarding colonization by military.

 William T. Miller, Superintendent of Airways at the Department of Commerce, was appointed to lead the project.
 He traveled to Hawaii in February 1935, met with Albert F. Judd, Trustee of Kamehameha Schools and the Bishop Museum, and agreed that recent graduates and students of the Kamehameha School for Boys would make ideal colonists for the project.

 Multiple federal agencies vied for the right to administer the colonization project, including the Department of Commerce, the Department of the Interior, and the Department of the Navy.
 However, jurisdiction was ultimately granted to the Department of the Interior.

-During the seven years of colonization, more than 130 young men participated in the project, the majority of whom were Hawaiian.
 In 1940, when the issue of discontinuing the colonization project was raised, the Navy acknowledged that the islands were "probably worthless to commercial aviation" but advocated for "continued occupation" because the islands could serve as "bases from a military standpoint."